How does Hot work?

 Power Sources and Safety Checklist

-A safety supervisor checks and ensures the lock of all power sources and tags all locks.
+The safety supervisor checks and ensures the lockout of all power sources and tags all locks.

 Deputy Worker